 Will there be opportunities to purchase books about Qualitative Inquiry?

 We will have a handful of publishers selling the recent innovations in the field of Qualitative Inquiry.
 Many of the classics will be sold there as well.
 Many of those authors will be presenting at ICQI.
 Some publishers will offer a discount off the retail price if you purchase it at ICQI.

 What if I still have questions?

-Feel free to email us.
-If you have questions regarding submissions, email us at email@example.com.
-For questions about registration, email us at firstname.lastname@example.org.
+Feel free to email us at [email protected].
 To process your emails with efficiency, please email us with as much detail as possible.
 For example, please include your title, the email you used for your account, what type of submission (paper, poster, panel), if you submitted to a SIG or the General Congress, etc etc